 2. Don’t be judgmental while checking the portfolio

 While hiring a designer, you would obviously want to look at his portfolio to have an idea about his skill from some of his previous works.
 You may also be curious about the clientele he has worked with.
 If you look at the portfolio with the intention that some of his work might reflect your requirement, you might return disappointed.
-Remember, the designer has worked considering the budget, requirement and constraints of a different client, which are not likely to match yours.
+Remember, the designer has worked considering the budget, requirement, and constraints of a different client, which are not likely to match yours.
 Hence, don’t be judgmental.
-Instead try to assess the quality of his work and whether he is fit to be hired.
+Instead, try to assess the quality of his work and whether he is fit to be hired.

 3. Make the right selection

 While being seated on the other side of the interview table, you’ll most likely come across two genres of candidates.
 One, who wouldn’t stop talking big about his prior achievements and the other who would patiently listen to your requirements and then accordingly relate himself with the same.
-It is wise to hire the second candidate.
+It is wise to hire a second candidate.
 An inquisitive mind that’s keen to know about your business goals, target audience, workflow etc. makes for the apt candidate.